top of page

 Professionals Are Often Reluctant to Seek Help

-Regardless of the source, the primary, secondary, and vicarious toxic stress and - for many, the trauma - has both bled into or even been caused and amplified by the workplace.
+Regardless of the source, toxic stress has both bled into - or even been caused by - the workplace.

-Although trauma-informed principles have been taught and successfully implemented in leading-edge institutions for nearly two decades, the locus of that teaching has been external-facing.
-What happens now that those in need of this awareness are, in fact, the professionals who staff these very institutions?
-Absent a trauma-sensitive lens and tools that expand leadership skills, the impact on professionals within our organizations is costly and profound.
+Trauma-informed principles have been taught and implemented in leading-edge institutions for nearly two decades, however the locus of that teaching has been external-facing.
+And so we asked - what happens when those who in need of this trauma-informed perspective are now, in fact, the very professionals who were once tasked with recognizing trauma in others?

-Lodestar Faculty facilitate, train, and coach in a manner which includes the best of traditional methods overlayed with a rich, nuanced approach designed specifically to meet the unique challenges of this moment in history.
+Our Lodestar Faculty facilitate, train, and coach in a manner which includes the best of traditional methods - and we overlay what is already familiar for many leaders with a rich, nuanced approach designed specifically to meet the unique challenges of this moment in history.

 How Do Exhaustion and Trauma Manifest?